AsenOsen/webtracker/README.md

 You can track history of any element as tendency or as simple changes history.
 This is the MVP (dirty one), but I dont sure, if i will proceed developing it.

+Contact me if you need any help: https://t.me/AseN_17

 Technological stack behind:

 - Python/Flask